Third-Party Sexual Harassment Policy

 Managers and supervisors must deal expeditiously and fairly when they have any knowledge of sexual harassment within their departments, whether or not there has been a written or formal complaint.
 They must:

-• Report all incidents to Administration or HR immediately so that remedial measures can be taken and a prompt investigation can occur if possible.
+• Report all incidents to Administration or Human Resources immediately so that remedial measures can be taken and a prompt investigation can occur if possible.

 • Take any appropriate action to prevent retaliation or prohibited conduct from recurring during and after any investigations or complaints.